DHI/book-learn-mikeio-modelskill/_sources/intro.md

    - How to prepare inputs for MIKE 21/3 models (convert, extract etc)
    - How to analyse and visualise model outputs
    - How to extract and export data to other formats
-* How to do MIKE 21/3 model skill assessment with FMSkill
+* How to do MIKE 21/3 model skill assessment with ModelSkill
    - Simple 1-1 comparisons
    - Many-to-many comparisons
    - Flexible aggregated statistics with a variety of metrics